 The simplest way to show support is by saying thank you.
-Veterans sacrifice time with their families, risk their lives and their mental health to protect our country and freedom.
-While soldiers don't sign up thinking about how many times someone will thank them for what they do, it's nice to be shown appreciation.
+Veterans sacrifice time with their families, risk their lives and risk their mental health in order to protect our country and freedom.
+While soldiers don't sign up thinking about how many times someone will thank them for what they do, it's nice to hear the community's appreciation.

-Saying thank you is a pure and simple way to show a veteran and their family your support.
+Saying thank you with a letter or a card is a pure and simple way to show a veteran and their family your support.
 These two words could change their entire day and make them feel proud to be a veteran.